Azam Ali, an Ahmadi Moslem

 Most parents wish the best for their children.
 Those who do so by praying to God Almighty seeking guidance first usually make good choices.
 Their children also find that what might have appeared to be unattractive at inception produced excellent results in the long run.

-Father’s whole life was filled with extensively praying and then making decisions in his life, in courts where he judged and in the matters of his children – from eating to dressing to education to marriage and even beyond.
+Father’s whole life was filled with extensively praying and then making decisions in his life, in courts where he judged, and in the matters of his children – from eating to dressing to education to marriage and even beyond.
 His decisions invariably proved fantastic in results even if they outwardly or in the beginning lacked appeal for some.

 But for his guidance I would not have learnt Arabic which I feel is an absolute necessity for a Moslem to read the text, understand the meanings, practice the concepts, and share the teachings provided in the Holy Qor-aan.